michaellzc/better-opn/README.md

 ## Usage

-If you wish to overwrite the default browser, override `BROWSER` environment variable to your desire browser name (name is platform dependent).
+If you wish to overwrite the default browser, override `BROWSER` environment variable to your desired browser name (name is platform dependent).

 ```js
 const opn = require('better-opn');